| Short cuts : | Home | Contents | Photos | Ramblings | Contacts | Whats new | : : : | : : : |

 EU64 ZZC.
-This is the current car at the time of writing - i.e. from 1st September, 2014.
+This was the family car from 1st September, 2014 to 18th March, 2025.
 Our previous three cars were Citroens, and so we would have liked to get another, but the current Citroen C5 was not a hatchback.
-The new car is a Skoda Octavia 1.4 TSI SE.
-It has a 1400 cc petrol engine.
+The car was a Skoda Octavia 1.4 TSI SE.
+It had a 1400 cc petrol engine.
 I thought it was the biggest petrol car we could get without sacrificing too much in the way of mpg.
 Diesels were ruled out as they now have DPF's which can clog up if subjected to repeat short journeys.

 RK 02 PWE.
 This was the family car for 12 years from 2002 to August 2014.
 Our previous two cars were Citroens, and so we thought we would get another.
 Its a Citroen C5 2.0 HDi LX, and its our first diesel.
 Its quite a big car, so we thought we'd better get the diesel for the mpg.
 Also it should be easily able to get to Aberdeen without refuelling.
 We had to go to Slough to get a good discount.
 We got it 15.03.02, and paid £11,995 plus £300 extra for metallic paint.
 We did almost 160,000 miles in it, and it was the best car that we had ever had.
 It was a very comfortable car, and perfect for cruising down the motor way.
 We averaged 48 mpg over the life of the car !.